saket349/SDE/stackQueue/next greater element 2.md

-- almost same as part 1
+- Almost same as part 1
 - only difference if we initialy intake all elements of array in right to left, so first element is last element pushed

 ```cpp